NBISweden/workshop-python/ht18/project.md

 We are reaching the goal for this assignment!

 A mutation in the transcript ENST00000003084 causes a premature stop codon to be introduced into the aminoacid sequence.
 This creates a truncated protein, causing cystic fibrosis.
-Using the python program you have designed above, find which one of the following 5 patients ([patient-1](https://github.com/NBISweden/PythonCourse/raw/ht18/assignment/data/Patient1.fa.gz), [patient-2](https://github.com/NBISweden/PythonCourse/raw/ht18/assignment/data/Patient2.fa.gz), [patient-3](https://github.com/NBISweden/PythonCourse/raw/ht18/assignment/data/Patient3.fa.gz), [patient-4](https://github.com/NBISweden/PythonCourse/raw/ht18/assignment/data/Patient4.fa.gz), and [patient-5](https://github.com/NBISweden/PythonCourse/raw/ht18/assignment/data/Patient5.fa.gz)) carries a mutation on the CFTR gene, causing a truncated protein.
+Using the python program you have designed above, compare the reference sequence to the sequences of the following 5 patients ([patient-1](https://github.com/NBISweden/PythonCourse/raw/ht18/assignment/data/Patient1.fa.gz), [patient-2](https://github.com/NBISweden/PythonCourse/raw/ht18/assignment/data/Patient2.fa.gz), [patient-3](https://github.com/NBISweden/PythonCourse/raw/ht18/assignment/data/Patient3.fa.gz), [patient-4](https://github.com/NBISweden/PythonCourse/raw/ht18/assignment/data/Patient4.fa.gz), and [patient-5](https://github.com/NBISweden/PythonCourse/raw/ht18/assignment/data/Patient5.fa.gz)) to determine which one is carrying a mutation in the CFTR gene, causing a truncated protein.

 There might be several.